 The fundamental biomolecular and microbial research in Groningen is very strong, but currently more restricted in terms of number of involved groups.
 Links to industry are excellent.
-For example, the work on NRPs and RiPPs was boosted through the activities of Prof. R. Bovenberg (DSM) and Prof. G.N.
-Moll (Lanthiopharma), respectively, who are honorary professors at GBB.
-Spin-off companies (e.g. Lanthiopharma, Gecco Biotech, Portal Biotech) provide a successful local example of bringing fundamental knowledge to application.
+For example, the work on NRPs and RiPPs was boosted through the activities of Prof. R.A.L.
+Bovenberg (DSM) and Prof. G.N.
+Moll (previously Lanthiopharma), respectively, who are honorary professors at GBB.
+Spin-off companies originating from GBB (e.g. CarbExplore, Gecco Biotech, Portal Biotech, and Omnicin Therapeutics) provide a successful local example of bringing fundamental knowledge to application.